Rosie's story: bullying and autism

-For Anti-Bullying Week, our Activist Rosie shares her experience of being bullied at school, and how she spoke up about it.
+Our Activist Rosie shares her experience of being bullied at school, and how she spoke up about it and got help.

 Like many autistic people, I was bullied throughout my time at both primary and secondary school.

 Unfortunately though, it didn’t quite work like that.
-At my new school, I had similar problems as the first time round with making new friends, because I didn’t really understand how you were supposed to do that and other people thought I was a bit weird.
+At my new school, I had similar problems making new friends, because I didn’t really understand how you were supposed to do it and other people thought I was a bit weird.
 I was lucky enough to make two amazing friends, who at the age of 21 I still consider to be my best friends, but I also met a girl who wasn’t so friendly.

-It started off as name-calling, telling me I was useless and a horrible person – she would tell me in the corridor how awful I was, leave post-it notes on my locker and even pass me notes in lessons.
-Over the next three years, her friends started to take part.
+It started off with name-calling, telling me I was useless and a horrible person – she would tell me in the corridor how awful I was, leave post-it notes on my locker and even pass me notes in lessons.
+Over the next three years, her friends started to join her.
 As well as the verbal bullying, they would make threats, physically hurt me and spread rumours so that nobody would talk to me.

 As part of my autism, I tend to take things very literally so I started to believe that what they were telling me was true.
 I couldn’t understand why somebody would bother to threaten me and tell me I was useless if I wasn’t a genuinely awful person.
-That’s part of the reason why I found it hard to talk about it whilst it was happening - I felt like I deserved it somehow, which of course I didn’t.
+That’s part of the reason why I found it hard to talk about it while it was happening - I felt like I deserved it somehow (which of course I didn’t).
 I also didn’t know how to approach a teacher to tell them I was being bullied, because nobody had ever told me what to say and my autism meant that I struggled to work it out for myself.

-My therapist at CAMHS (Child and Adolescent Mental Health Services) suggested that I keep a log of the bullying, so I bought a notebook and wrote down everything that they said or did to me over two weeks, with the time and place where it happened.
+My therapist at Child and Adolescent Mental Health Services (CAMHS) suggested that I keep a log of the bullying, so I bought a notebook and wrote down everything that they said or did to me over two weeks, with the time and place where it happened.
 I took this to a teacher who I trusted, along with a note to explain what the log was about, because it felt easier to write it down than to sit in front of someone and try to find the right words and splutter them out in the right order.